jsonlines/jsonmap/readme.md

 ## usage

-`this` will be each line of JSON that gets parsed out of the incoming newline-delimited json stream
+`this` will be each line of JSON that gets parsed out of the incoming newline-delimited json stream. you can also use `_` as a shorthand for `this`, and you are allowed to `require` things.

 there are two 'modes', the first is where you modify `this`: